What is LTA – Leave Travel Allowance?

 How to Claim Exemption on Leave Travel Allowance?

-Employees can claim Leave Travel Allowance exemption by submitting details in Form-12BB.
-With the newly introduced Form 12BB, employees can provide detail of their travel during the financial year.
-They should also submit the proof in support of their claim.
+Employees can claim Leave Travel Allowance exemption by submitting details in Form 12BB.
+They should submit the proof in support of their claim.
 Further employees can submit boarding passes, air tickets, train tickets, invoices from travel agents, etc, as documentary proof to their employers.

 FAQs

-No. LTA can be claimed only for domestic travel.
-You can only claim LTA if the Employer provides it as part of your salary structure.
-You can claim an exemption on LTA under section 10.
+No, LTA can be claimed only for domestic travel.
+You can only claim LTA if the Employer provides it as part of your salary.

-If an employee is travelling to different locations on a single vacation then the exemption available will be for the travel cost eligible from the place of origin to the farthest location by the shortest route possible.
+If an employee travels to different locations on a single vacation then the exemption available will be for the travel cost eligible from the place of origin to the farthest location by the shortest route possible.

 It depends on the organisation’s policies as many companies allow LTA exemption only if employees take specific leave for vacation and not on official holidays or weekends.

-No. You can claim LTA only twice in a block of 4 years.
-The current block of four years is 2018-2021.
-However, you can claim LTA reimbursement every year from your employer.
+No, You can claim LTA exemption only twice in a block of 4 calendar years.
+The current block of four years is 2022-2025.

-Employees do not have to submit any proof to Income Tax Department while filing ITR on IT Portal.
-However, employees are advised to maintain proof such as flight tickets, invoices from travel agents, passes, etc.
+Employees are advised to maintain proof such as flight tickets, invoices from travel agents, passes, etc. as they have to be submitted to the employer.

 Employees can know the exempt Leave Travel Allowance amount from Form 16 issued by the employer at the end of the financial year.
 It is exempt u/s 10(5) of the Income Tax Act.

-Since Leave Travel Allowance is a part of salary income.
-An employee can file ITR-1 while claiming exempt HRA.
-However, salaried needs to file ITR-2 if their income is more than Rs.
+Since Leave Travel Allowance is a part of salary income, an employee can file ITR-1 while claiming exempt LTA.
+However, salaried need to file ITR-2 if their income is more than Rs.
 50,00,000.

 Hey @sushil_verma